kylestengline/react_blog/README.md

+# Blog App

-# Learning React with Redux and implementing Create, Read and Delete actions
+## Implemented Create, Read and Delete actions using React and Redux

-## Technologies used:
+### Technologies used:
   - React
   - Redux
   - ReduxForm: handles data input for a form.